Touring Israel

 Using a reusable transit card, a passenger can change to other buses within a certain geographic area within 90 minutes from the moment the initial trip is debited from the Rav Kav card (when entering the first bus).
 The Transit Reusable Card is valid in the Greater Tel Aviv, Haifa, and Jerusalem areas (for buses only).

-An e-wallet is a payment scheme that involves loading a certain amount onto a Rav Kav card, which can be used to travel by public transport.
+An e-wallet (MOVIT) is a payment scheme that involves loading a certain amount onto a Rav Kav card, which can be used to travel by public transport.
 As part of the e-wallet travel plan, the Rav Kav card can be charged in one of the following amounts: 30/50/100/150/200 shekels.
 With each loading, the card is loaded with an amount exceeding the paid amount, depending on the passenger's eligibility for various discounts.
 This payment scheme is convenient to use if you need to purchase a one-way ticket within one transport zone or make a trip from one transport zone to another.

-TOURING ISRAEL WITH A TAXI OR PRIVATE DRIVER
+TOURING ISRAEL BY TAXI OR PRIVATE DRIVER

 luxury minivan rental in israel with a driver for touring